department-for-transport/learn_r_by_doing/README.md

 * [Tidy data in R](https://department-for-transport.github.io/tidy_data_workshop/)

 And there will always be experts on hand to help you out, so don't be afraid to ask!

+## Example answers

+If you're stuck or want to be inspired, please check out the example_answers folder inside each session folder.
+These contain scripts produced in live Learn R By Doing sessions, so you can see how other people approached the problem!